All Episodes

 The Germans can't possibly with I'm not putting them down by any stretch, and I'm not building us up.

-Here's Newt on uh on crossfire last night, and his comments on Putin's op-ed in the New York Times.
+Here's Newt on Crossfire last night, and his comments on Putin's op-ed in the New York Times.

 It was a remarkable post-Soviet document because he cites the Pope.

-I mean, can you imagine Brezhnev or Khrushchev or Lenin or Salon?
+I mean, can you imagine Brezhnev or Khrushchev or Lenin or Stalin?

 I mean, you want to know who lost the Cold War?

-Now that's not a comment on the American exceptionalism uh, but a remarkable post-Soviet document.
+Now, that's not a comment on the American exceptionalism, but a remarkable post-Soviet document.

-I know so many people seem to be so willing to uh I don't know, award praise to people for whatever reason.
+So many people seem to be so willing to, I don't know, award praise to people for whatever reason.

 And Obama announced somebody in his national security apparatus, some guy was going to put in there.